icon-project/documentation/references/swift-sdk.md

 let request: Request<Response.TransactionResult> = iconService.getTransactionResult(hash: "0x000...000")
 ```

-### Sending transactions
+### Transactions

 Calling SCORE APIs to change states is requested as sending a transaction.

 Before sending a transaction, the transaction should be signed.
+It can be done using a `Wallet` object.

-#### Loading wallets and storing the Keystore
+#### Loading wallets and storing the keystore

 ```Swift
 // Generates a wallet.